 Research

-My research focuses on the intersection of Machine Learning and reasoning, with a current emphasis on latent spaces in Large Language Models (LLMs) and efficient reasoning.
+My research focuses on Deep Learning with a current emphasis on latent spaces and reasoning of Large Language Models.

 First Author Publications